mallond/rules-status/README.md

-# BizRez.com  JavaScript Dynamic Status Engine.
-Embedded BPM (Business Process Measurement) Service
+# Status - JavaScript Dynamic Status Service.

+## Embedded BPM (Business Process Measurement) Service
-## A Dynamic Document Object Model with B-Tree Indexed Performance.
-Simplistically designed to accommodate different domain models by extending a base schema.
+Simplistically designed to accommodate different domain models by extending a document model.
 Scalable vertically in a Big Data fashion, using MongoDB as the main driver for peta byte organic growth.
 B-Tree efficient for access, as speed is a requirement.
 Light dynamic Document Object model for differing Business Domain Solutions.
 Pragmatic and embeddable.

+Node.js, MongoDB, full stack JavaScript - GitHub

 ## "End in Mind" - Stephen Covey
 "the ability to envision in your mind what you cannot at present see with your eyes.